• Custom Aluminum Sheets in Mm for Roof System 1

 Aluminium foils thicker than 25 μm (1 mil) are impermeable to oxygen and water.
 Foils thinner than this become slightly permeable due to minute pinholes caused by the production process.

-- Q: This question asks for an overview of the various types of coatings applied to aluminum profiles used in exterior cladding systems.
+Q: This question asks for a list of various types of aluminum profiles that are typically used in conjunction with aluminum sheets.

-- Q: What is the typical weldability of aluminum sheets?
+Q: What are the different types of aluminum sheets?

 Send your message to us